swlaschin/fsharpforfunandprofit.com/_posts/2019-12-20-against-railway-oriented-programming.md

 'state -> 'command -> 'event list
 ```

 If something goes wrong in executing the command, how does that affect the return value (the list of events created by the command) in practice?
-Of course you need to handle errors and log them, but do you actual need to return a `Result` from the function itself?
+Of course you need to handle errors and log them, but do you actually need to return a `Result` from the function itself?
 It will make the code more complicated for not much benefit.

 ## #6 -- Be careful when using Result for I/O errors